 But, before you can get STCs, you must first pass the criteria.
 One of those (and the most vital) is that you hire a CEC-accredited solar installer.
 That’s where we come in.

 We have a network of pre-vetted solar installers that are ready to give you 3 FREE quotes right away.
-We trust them with our own systems so we can vouch for their honesty, skill, and professionalism.
+We trust them with our own solar power systems so we can vouch for their honesty, skill, and professionalism.